Skip to main content

 Which One Is Right For You?

-So how should you distinguish between an investment adviser and broker?
-The best way is to remember that a broker executes a transaction on your behalf – helping to facilitate a stock purchase or sale.
+So how should you distinguish between an investment adviser and a broker?
+The best way is to remember that a broker executes a transaction on your behalf, helping to facilitate a stock purchase or sale.
 On the other hand, an investment adviser provides financial advice, guidance, and money management for a fee.
 Which one is right for you largely depends on how you handle your money and investments.

 If you invest yourself, you will likely depend on a broker to execute transactions that you place.
 However, you might still need an investment adviser if you want a professional to advise you on how to manage your money and invest for retirement.
-Ultimately you’ll want to do some research before deciding whether you will need an investment adviser or broker to meet your personal financial and investment needs.
+Ultimately, you’ll want to do some research before deciding whether you will need an investment adviser or broker to meet your personal financial and investment needs.
 It might be one or the other — or maybe both!

 Devon Taylor